adolgert/tvmcombo/BUILD_TVM.md

 export PYTHONPATH=/workspaces/tvmcombo/tvm/python:$PYTHONPATH
 ```

 Now prepare for the python work we will do.
+If the following fails, do you need it?
+Maybe you can skip the pytorch.
 ```
 conda install pytorch onnx numpy
 ```